 Admission Requirements: Childhood Education, M.S.

-- Initial certification: You have little to no teaching experience or preparation and are seeking certification at the elementary level (grades 1-6).
+- Initial/Professional certification: You have little to no teaching experience or preparation and are seeking certification at the elementary level (grades 1-6).

 - B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, or psychology.

 - If you have less than 30 credits in these areas, you should speak with the program chair to review your academic record for other options.